My 3 Favorite Alternatives to NoteGPT

 The result is a structured course with units, lessons, and various challenges:

-If you answer a question incorrectly in a NoteGPT quiz, the platform simply moves on to the next one.
+If I answer a question incorrectly in a NoteGPT quiz, the platform simply moves on to the next one.

-If you make a mistake in Boterview, the AI tutor explains precisely what you misunderstood:
+When I make a mistake in Boterview, the AI tutor explains precisely what I misunderstood:

 Boterview also extends to professional fields like job interview preparation or sales training by generating personalized exercises and organizing live simulations with instant feedback on your answers.